BlauGroup/RNMC/GMC.md

     );
 ```

-- `reactions`: This table is how reactions are defined in the simulation.
+- <span style="color:#0066CC"> reactions </span>: This table is how reactions are defined in the simulation.
 Only reactions of up to two reactants and products are supported.
-    - `reaction_id`: Unique, starts at 0 and must increase in increments of one
+    - <span style="color:#009900"> reaction_id </span>: Unique, starts at 0 and must increase in increments of one
-    - `number_of_reactants\products`: Either 0, 1, or 2.
+    - <span style="color:#009900"> number_of_reactants\products </span>: Either 0, 1, or 2.
-    - `reactant_1\2`: Unique, positive integer representative of a species.
+    - <span style="color:#009900"> reactant_1\2 </span>: Unique, positive integer representative of a species.
 The integer representation of species must begin at 0 and increase in increments of one.
-    - `rate`: Rate of the reaction.
+    - <span style="color:#009900"> rate </span>: Rate of the reaction.

 ```
     CREATE TABLE reactions (